ptums/using-javascript-array-methods/README.md

-# This is a comparison experiment to understand how .map & .forEach work on a deeper level
+# The power of .map

-I wrote a full article on my discovery on Medium.com.
+This code compares how .map and .forEach handle the same set of data.
+The intention of comparison is to discover how .map works on a deeper level.
+I wrote a full article how .map works and why its different than .forEach on Medium.com.
 [Click here to read the full article](https://medium.com/@petertumulty/the-power-of-the-map-method-4db6b1a73655)